 The Michael Michalski Sportsmanship Trophy made its debut at National Games 2012 in Knoxville, Tenn.
 It’s awarded to the National Games team that best exemplifies Good Sportsmanship during the Games, one of AYSO’s long-standing Six Philosophies.
 During the National Games, there are observers at each field that rate the sportsmanship qualities of every team, making the Michalski award an honor across all age groups and genders.

-The opening ceremony, the Soccerfest, the sportsmanship medals–they were all there in 1988.
-Over the years, traditions have been added as each venue wove a bit of its own spirit into the fabric.
+Soccerfest and sportsmanship medals were all there in 1988.
+Over the years, traditions have been added as each venue wove a bit of its own spirit into the fabric including the Youth Event and VIP division.
 The National Games is everything AYSO: they reflect the excellence, tradition and spirit of our players, volunteers, spectators and Philosophies.
 Let the Games continue!